Cooperation negotiations (yt-neuvottelut)

 Options should be discussed

-14 days: The dismissals, temporary lay-offs or shifts to part-time work considered by the employer concern fewer than ten employees or
+- The dismissals, temporary lay-offs or transfers to part-time work proposed by the employer affect fewer than ten employees or

 What should you do?

-- If dismissal seems possible in your case, find out about any opportunities to transfer to other duties inside the company and prepare for starting your job application process.
-Update your curriculum vitae and familiarise yourself with the employment situation in your field and potential employers.
+- Prepare to start the process of looking for a new job.
+Update your CV and familiarise yourself with the employment situation in your field and potential employers.